 Use your time wisely

 I try to make one trip on a specific day to attend to all the personal chores on my list.
 If I need to buy groceries, deliver or collect something from Postnet, drop my bicycle off for a service – I’ll try to incorporate everything for a day when I have an appointment away from my office.
 It saves so much more time than unnecessarily popping in and out a few times a week where with proper planning, everything could’ve been done in one outing.
 Obviously, for parents with kids at school, their days may involve a few trips, even so, try to incorporate other chores to be done around the same time and arrange lift clubs with families in the area whose kids go to the same school as yours.
 A little help amongst others travelling in similar directions saves a lot of time.
+With the rising cost of fuel, it also saves everyone more money and reduces congestion on the roads.

 Learn to say no